In this Article

 DHEA levels seem to go down as people get older.
 DHEA levels also seem to be lower in people with certain conditions like depression.
 Some researchers think that replacing DHEA with supplements might prevent some diseases and conditions.

-DHEA is POSSIBLY UNSAFE when used in larger amounts and long-term.
+DHEA is POSSIBLY UNSAFE when taken by mouth in high doses or long-term.
 Do not use DHEA in doses higher than 50-100 mg a day or for a long period of time.
-Using higher doses or long-term use of DHEA can increase the chance of side effects.
+Using higher doses or using for a long time period can increase the chance of side effects.

 Special Precautions & Warnings:Pregnancy and breast-feeding: DHEA is POSSIBLY UNSAFE when taken by mouth during pregnancy or breast-feeding.
 It can cause higher than normal levels of a male hormone called androgen.
 This might be harmful to the baby.
 Don't use DHEA if you are pregnant or breast-feeding.